-Everything I Needed to Know (About PR) I Learned From Mom
+Everything I Needed to Know, I Learned From Mom

 In honor of Mother’s Day, here are the top five lessons on how my mom’s early advice sticks with me and continues to help me in my career today as a PR professional and business owner.